Label Parts Of The Cell

 Mitochondria: The Powerhouses of the Cell

 Mitochondria are responsible for cellular respiration, the process by which glucose is broken down to produce ATP, the cell's primary energy source.
-They have a double membrane structure: the outer membrane and the inner membrane, which is folded into cristae to increase the surface area for ATP production.
+Practically speaking, they have a double membrane structure: the outer membrane and the inner membrane, which is folded into cristae to increase the surface area for ATP production.
 The space between the two membranes is called the intermembrane space, and the space enclosed by the inner membrane is called the matrix.
 The citric acid cycle takes place in the matrix, and the electron transport chain, which generates ATP, occurs in the inner membrane.

 Chloroplasts: The Sites of Photosynthesis